-- x (Variable) Input variable. - gamma (Variable) Scaling parameter of normalized data.

-- beta (Variable) Shifting parameter of scaled normalized data. - eps (float) Epsilon value for numerical stability. - running\mean (numpy.ndarray or cupy.ndarray) Running average of the mean.
+- x (Variable) Input variable. - gamma (Variable) Scaling parameter of normalized data. - beta (Variable) Shifting parameter of scaled normalized data. - eps (float) Epsilon value for numerical stability. - running\mean (numpy.ndarray or cupy.ndarray) Running average of the mean.
 This is a running average of the mean over several mini-batches using the decay parameter.
+The function takes a previous running average, and updates the array in-place by the new running average.
 If None, the running average is not computed.
 If this is None, then running\var must also be None. - running\var (numpy.ndarray or cupy.ndarray) Running average of the variance.
 This is a running average of the variance over several mini-batches using the decay parameter.
+The function takes a previous running average, and updates the array inplace by the new running average.
 If None, the running average is not computed.
-If this is None, then running\mean must also be None. - decay (float) Decay rate of moving average.
+If this is None, then running mean must also be None. - decay (float) Decay rate of moving average.
 It is used during training.

-See: Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift links.BatchNormalization chainer.functions.batch renormalization
+See: Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift chainer.functions.batch renormalization